ethereum/EIPs/README.md

 **Before you initiate a pull request**, please read the [EIP-1](https://eips.ethereum.org/EIPS/eip-1) process document.
 Ideas should be thoroughly discussed on [Ethereum Research](https://ethresear.ch/t/read-this-before-posting/8) or [Ethereum Magicians](https://ethereum-magicians.org/) first.

-This repository tracks the ongoing improvements to Ethereum.
+This repository tracks ongoing improvements to Ethereum.
 It contains:

 - The [EIP status page](https://eips.ethereum.org), tracking protocols for Ethereum clients and applications
 - The [process document](https://eips.ethereum.org/EIPS/eip-1) that governs how protocols are published here